yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/TelnetConsole.rst

  * WGT624 v2: known to work
  * WGT624 v3: known to work
  * WGT624 (unknown version): [http://www.cve.mitre.org/cgi-bin/cvename.cgi?name=2006-1002 assumed to work]
+ * [http://wiki.openwrt.org/OpenWrtDocs/Hardware/Netgear/WNDR3300 WNDR3300] : works.
+Does not require username/password for login.
+On connection the '#' prompt is displayed.
  * WNR3500 v1.0.29: works.
 Does NOT ask for username/password on login.
 On connection you should be dropped on a '#' prompt.

 Please add to this list, so people will know which are supported and which are not!